-Of all games in the comp, Uncle Zebulon's Will[559] (the TADS winner) resembles John's Fire Witch the most: both involve outsmarting the devil in a house with a mystic connection to another world.
+Of all games in the comp, $Uncle\ Zebulon's\ Will^{[M.\ Olsson\ 1995b]}$ (the TADS winner) resembles $John's\ Fire\ Witch$ the most: both involve outsmarting the devil in a house with a mystic connection to another world.

-4.1.2 The games
+3.1.2 The games

 This comp was the smallest of all (12 games), so I can discuss each game instead of summarizing.
-But I'd like to focus A Change in the Weather[594] first.
+But I'd like to focus on A Change in the Weather [Plotkin 1995] first.

-In 1998, Zarf wrote about his goals with both $So\ Far^{[609]}$ (an XYZZY Best Game winner) and $A\ Change\ in\ the\ Weather:^{[601]}$
+In 1998, Zarf wrote about his goals with both So $Far^{[Plotkin~1996b]}$ (an XYZZY Best Game winner) and A Change in the Weather: [Plotkin 1998a]

 Back in the old days ('95), people used to tell me that a text IF work couldn't possibly have the kind of plot and character development that a book did.
-Because text IF (in the Colossal Cave tradition) was fundamentally a \game\, it was basically a bunch of puzzles with some stuff stuck on top; interactivity meant puzzles...
+Because text IF (in the Colossal Cave tradition) was fundamentally a game, it was basically a bunch of puzzles with some stuff stuck on top; interactivity meant puzzles...

-These days, people tell me that a text IF work (in the Colossal Cave tradition) can't possibly be \interactive\ fiction, because the shallow if-then tree nature of the programming is a straitjacket...
+These days, people tell me that a text IF work (in the Colossal Cave tradition) can't possibly be interactive fiction, because the shallow if-then tree nature of the programming is a straitjacket...